 - 1/2 cup dried cranberries, chopped

 - Preheat the oven to 350 degrees F. Spray a 13x9-inch baking dish with nonstick spray.

-- Prepare the blondie layer: In a medium bowl, melt butter for one minute in the microwave; stir in brown sugar.
-Scrape the butter & sugar into a large bowl and let cool to room temperature.
+In a medium bowl, melt the butter for one minute in the microwave; stir in the brown sugar.
+Scrape the butter and sugar into a large bowl and let cool to room temperature.
 Use an electric mixer to beat in the eggs and vanilla.
 In a separate bowl, whisk together the flour, baking powder, salt and cinnamon; gradually add the dry mixture to the butter mixture.
 Stir in the cranberries and chopped chocolate (the batter will be thick).

-- Spread the blondie batter into the prepared pan.
-Bake for 18-21 minutes or until a toothpick inserted near the center comes out clean (do not overbake).
+Spread the blondie batter into the prepared pan.
+Bake for 18 to 21 minutes, or until a toothpick inserted near the center comes out clean (do not over bake).
 Cool completely on a wire rack.

-- Prepare the frosting: In a large bowl, use an electric mixer to beat the cream cheese and powdered sugar until well-blended.
+In a large bowl, use an electric mixer to beat the cream cheese and powdered sugar until well-blended.
 Gradually add half of the melted white chocolate; beat until blended.
-Frost brownies.
+Frost the blondies.
 Sprinkle with cranberries.
 Drizzle with remaining melted white chocolate.
-Cut into bars- square or triangle-shaped.
+Cut into 30 bars- square or triangle-shaped.
 Store in the refrigerator until ready to serve.

 - If you'd like to add an orange flavor to these bars, add 1 tablespoon grated orange zest to the frosting.